nrwl/nx/docs/shared/recipes/generators/create-sync-generator.md

 export default mySyncGenerator;
 ```

+## Use the Project Graph

+One of the benefits of sync generators is that you can keep configuration files up to date with your project graph.

-## Performance Considerations
+## Performance and DX Considerations

 When writing a sync generator, it is important to remember that this generator is going to block the execution of its associated task and any tasks that depend on that task.
 Because of this fact, make sure to follow the following performance tips:

 - Make the generator idempotent.
 Running the generator multiple times in a row should have the same impact as running the generator a single time.
 - Only write to the file system when a file is actually changed.
 Avoid reformatting files that have not been actually modified.
+Nx will identify the workspace as out of sync if there's any file change after the sync generator is run.
+- Make sure to provide an informative `outOfSyncMessage` so that developers know what to do to unblock their tasks.

-Do whatever you can to make your sync generators as fast as possible, because users will be running them over and over again without even realizing it.
+Do whatever you can to make your sync generators as fast and user-friendly as possible, because users will be running them over and over again without even realizing it.

 ## Register a Sync Generator